tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 ### 1.1 Purpose (non-normative)

-The purpose of this document is to provide a practical guide to understanding and using the [Biodiversity Data Quality Fitness For Use Framework Ontology](../../../vocabulary/bdqffdq.owl), represented by the `bdqffdq:` vocabulary.
-This ontology defines a formal framework for describing data quality in the context of biodiversity data, emphasizing that quality is always relative to a particular purpose or use.
+The purpose of this document is to present the formal ontology of the Biodiversity Data Quality Fitness for Use Framework (the Framework), represented by the `bdqffdq:` vocabulary.
+This ontology defines the classes, properties, and relationships used to express data quality concepts in a structured and interoperable way, emphasizing that data quality is always relative to a particular purpose (`Use Case`) and the specific `Information Elements` and expectations that apply to that use.

-The document explains key concepts from the ontology, including `Use Case`, `Information Element`, `Specification`, and `Criterion`, and shows how they support the structure and semantics of BDQ Tests.
-It provides context, illustrative examples, and guidance for interpreting the ontology as applied in real-world implementations.
+This document combines two complementary roles.
+First, it provides a practical, explanatory guide to understanding the Framework concepts and how they support the structure and semantics of BDQ Tests, with context and illustrative examples for interpretation and implementation.
+Second, it serves as the normative companion for use of the ontology: it consolidates the normative guidance on how `bdqffdq:` terms are intended to be used together in RDF/OWL (and, where relevant, in non-RDF representations), including guidance that reflects the open world assumptions of RDF/OWL modeling.

+Normative statements in this document specify expected patterns for relating key concepts such as `Use Case`, `Specification`, `Criterion`, `Data Quality Dimension`, `Enhancement`, `Mechanism`, and `Response` in consistent ways that support interoperable `Data Quality Reports` and workflows.
+The normative definitions of individual terms (e.g., labels, definitions, and axioms for each class or property) are provided in the `bdqffdq:` term-list document, vocabulary extension document, and the OWL ontology itself; this document focuses instead on the normative rules and explanatory rationale for using those terms together coherently.

 ### 1.2 Audience (non-normative)

 This guide is intended for users who need a technical understanding of the Fitness For Use Framework and its ontology.
 It will be particularly useful for:

-- Ontology engineers and information modelers incorporating the BDQ standard into semantic systems
+- Ontology engineers and information modelers incorporating the BDQ standard into semantic systems.
-- Standards developers aligning other biodiversity data quality frameworks with the BDQ standard
+- Standards developers seeking to align other vocabularies with the BDQ standard.
+- Implementers generating or consuming RDF data that describes BDQ Tests or their results.
-- Implementers needing to understand how BDQ Tests are formally structured and classified
+- Implementers needing to understand how BDQ Tests are formally structured and classified.
+- Researchers modeling `Use Cases` for biodiversity data quality assessments.
 - Advanced users exploring the logical foundation behind BDQ Test design.

-Some familiarity with RDF/OWL ontologies is assumed.
+Readers should be familiar with ontology concepts, RDF/OWL syntax, and open world reasoning.

 ### 1.3 Associated Documents (non-normative)